TyHynes/My-Royal-Ship/README.md

 [h2] Thanks and Credits [/h2]

--Ludeon for making the shuttle textures
+- Ludeon for making the shuttle textures
--Smashphil and Necero's for making Srts, which is the basis for this mod.
+- Smashphil and Necero's for making Srts, which is the basis for this mod.